top of page

 Review: Bonnie and Clyde, London, West End 2023

-Bonnie and Clyde (Musical Theatre, London, West End.)
+Bonnie and Clyde London, West End.
 Jordan Luke Gage and Frances Mayli McCann.

-Bonnie and Clyde unsurprisingly tells the story of Bonnie and Clyde, two small town kids from middle America who yearned for stardom (Bonnie) and notoriety (Clyde) in the early 1900's.
+Bonnie and Clyde the musical, unsurprisingly tells the story of Bonnie and Clyde, two small town kids from middle America who yearned for stardom (Bonnie) and notoriety (Clyde) in the early 1900's.

 I didn't know this musical before seeing it.
 I hadn't heard the soundtrack and knew only the bare details of their story.
 As a complete newbie, I really enjoyed it!

-The production opens with Bonnie and Clyde dead in their car and then skips back to show us exactly how that came to be.
+The production opens with Bonnie (Frances Mayli McCann) and Clyde (Jordan Luke Gage) dead in their car, and then skips back to show us exactly how that came to be.

 But even before that, the pre-set with a smoking bullet hole centre stage, with period jazz music being piped into the auditorium as we enter, really sets the scene and mood.
 The smashed windscreen is a projection, and the projections by Nina Dunn are widely and wisely used throughout the show.
 They are great and they work brilliantly to transform the stage without the need for heavy sets.